LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 - "What do `add` and `commit` mean?"
 objectives:
 - "initiate a git repository"
-- "track changes to project files"
+- "track changes to files in a project"
 - "persist changes to a git repository"
 keypoints:
 - "git repositories are data-structures used to track changes to files over time"
 - "Git uses a two-stage commit process.
-Changes must be added to the staging area then committed from there"
+Changes must first be added to the staging area, then committed from there"
 ---

 ### Using Git

 One of the main barriers to getting started with git is the language.
 Although some of the language used in git is fairly self-explanatory, other terms are not so clear.
-The best way to get to learn the language - which consists of a number of verbs such as `add`, `commit` and `push` (precdeded by the 'git') - is by using it, which is what we will be doing during this lesson.
-These commands will be explained as we proceed from setting up a new version controlled project to publishing our own website.
+The best way to get to learn the language - which consists of a number of verbs such as `add`, `commit` and `push` (precdeded by the word 'git') - is by using it, which is what we will be doing during this lesson.
+These commands will be explained as we proceed from setting up a new version-controlled project to publishing our own website.

 We will try to do this session as a group, but those who prefer to go at a slower pace can follow the instructions on